LUNAR Events

 be very soft and a car (even a 4WD) can easily get stuck.
 Take I-680 north over the Mission Grade.
 After you're on the far side of the grade,

-the same.
 Once on 580 east, continue over the Altamont Pass.
 Continue straight when

 580 splits off to the right and the road changes to 205.
 Continue on 205 until it merges